Fornax96/PixelDrain_Client_Old/README.md

 Terms of use
 ========
 Please download the source and make it into something useful, but do give me credits.
+Also, please commit any useful changes to this project.

 Copyright 2013 Wim Brand